dichternebel/recent-twitch-followers/README.md

 In fact I've been using [Streamlabs Labels](https://streamlabs.com/content-hub/post/setting-up-stream-labels) before, but I wasn't able to create a recent follower rotation with their given output.
 So I did this thing here.

 Plus this app
-- works without requiring any Twitch access grants whatsoever
-- does not ask for moderator role of your chat
 - follows the least privilege principal
 - uses the official [twitch-cli](https://github.com/twitchdev/twitch-cli) for accessing Twitch API
 - runs at minimal CPU with no measurable GPU usage.